England and Scotland 2 Week Itinerary can come in handy if you are planning to visit the United Kingdom for the very first time.

 Kapten gave many free rides and better discounts than Uber

-Prefer cab for short distances when in a group because of almost similar total cost by tube
+Prefer a cab for short distances when in a group because of the almost similar total cost by tube

 Must – have things to Carry for England – Scotland Trip

-1. Multiple SIM cards – to avail the first-time user discounts in cab rides
+1. Multiple SIM cards – to avail the first-time user discounts on cab rides

 2. Citymapper app – a reliable and easy app that suggests the best route, cost estimate and expected travel time.

 3. London Underground app– Useful for information regarding tube locations and timings.